adrians5j/repropose/README.md

-From here we can go even further, and define a few additional functions that could be comprised of all `Car` functions' properties and additional car-type-specific ones.
+From here we can go even further, and define a few additional functions that could be comprised of all `Car` functions' properties and additional specific-car-type ones.
 Compose as many functions as needed.

 ## Functions as new props